 I think just about every translator, whether Muslim or not, has translated fitnah for this verse as “persecution:”

 YUSUFALI: And fight them on until there is no more tumult or oppression, and there prevail justice and faith in Allah altogether and everywhere; but if they cease, verily Allah doth see all that they do.

 PICKTHAL: And fight them until persecution is no more, and religion is all for Allah.
 But if they cease, then lo!
 Allah is Seer of what they do.

 SHAKIR: And fight with them until there is no more persecution and religion should be only for Allah; but if they desist, then surely Allah sees what they do.

 A.J.ARBERRY: Fight them, till there is no persecution and the religion is God’s entirely; then if they give over, surely God sees the things they do.

-SHER ALI: And fight them until there is no persecution and religion is wholly to Allah.
+SHER ALI: And fight them until there is no persecution and religion is whole to Allah.
 But if they desist, then surely Allah is Watchful of what they do.

 MUHAMMAD ALI: 39.
 And fight with them until there is no more persecution, and all religions are for Allah.
 But if they desist, then surely Allah is Seer of what they do.

 MUHAMMAD ASAD: And fight against them until there is no more oppression and all worship is devoted to God alone.